Phone : + 412-973-8262

 Football is the most popular sport in the region, with high school games routinely getting over 10,000 fans per game as well as extensive press coverage.
 College football is also popular, with the majority of residents supporting the local Division I Football Bowl Subdivision (FBS) Panthers of the University of Pittsburgh who compete in the Big East Conference.
 Pitt's program has a storied tradition and claims nine national championships throughout its history, and most recently won the 2009 Meineke Car Care Bowl en route to a 10-3 record.
 Some Pittsburghers also cheer for the Division I FBS teams of Penn State University and West Virginia University, with both teams also receiving coverage in the local papers.
 Additionally, local universities Duquesne and Robert Morris field lower Division I Football Championship Division (FCS) teams.
 Arguably the most popular team in the city is the NFL's Pittsburgh Steelers, who have been owned by the Rooney family since the team's founding in 1933.
 The Steelers receive extensive media coverage and with a long waiting list for season tickets, have sold out every home game since 1972 The team won four Super Bowls in a six-year span in the 1970s, a fifth championship in 2006, and a league record sixth Super Bowl in 2009.
 Both the Steelers and Pitt Panthers play home games at Heinz Field.

-www.varsityjackets09.com to learn more about our custom pittsburgh Jackets.
+www.varsityjackets09.com to learn more about our custom varsity jackets and letter Jackets and chenille patches and emblems and embroidery.

 Copyright © 2009 Varsity Jackets 09